ZhimingYe/BulkSeqAssistant/README.md

 library(devtools)
 install_github("ZhimingYe/BulkSeqAssistant")
 ```
-WARNING: BioConductor dependencies 'clusterProfiler', 'edgeR', 'GSEABase', 'GSVA', 'ReactomePA', 'enrichplot', 'impute', 'preprocessCore' and 'org.Hs.eg.db', as well as 'ggbiplot' form Github were not on CRAN.
+WARNING: BioConductor dependencies like 'clusterProfiler', 'edgeR', 'GSEABase', 'GSVA', 'ReactomePA', 'enrichplot', 'impute', 'preprocessCore' and 'org.Hs.eg.db', as well as 'ggbiplot' form Github were not on CRAN.
 So you may install them by yourself.
 ### Function List:
 * Arrange_Table
 * CalcMad